ryankarlos/ryankarlos/README.md

    Hi!
 I'm Ryan <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

-I'm a Full Stack Data Scientist from London.
+I'm a MLops Engineer from London.
 My love for data began in 2016 and I feel so privileged to be part of this community.